Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/host_eval.md

 * The memory accesses are random in each loop iteration, because you do not know the word ID accessed   in each consecutive word of the document.

 * The size of `profile_weights` array is 128 MB and is placed in FPGA DDR.
 Non-sequential accesses to DDR are big performance bottlenecks.
 Since accesses to the `profile_weights` array are random and since this function takes only about 11% of the total running time, we can run this function on the CPU.
 If this function is implemented on the FPGA, the accesses to this array can slow down the   performance while computing the score, so you can keep this function on CPU.

-Based on this analysis of the algorithm, you will only offload Compute Hash and Output Flags code     section on FPGA.
+Based on this analysis of the algorithm, you will only offload the "Compute Hash & Output Flags" code section in the FPGA.

 ## Run the Application on the FPGA

-When the Compute Hash & Output Flags code section is implemented in the FPGA, the FPGA returns a byte for each input document word received, indicating if the word is present in the search array.
-In this  implementation, we are processing 8 32-bit input document words in parallel computing hash and output flags for 8 words in every clock cycle.
-After offloading the compute hash and output flags code section on FPGA, you see the following results.
+For the purposes of this lab, we have implemented the FPGA accelerator with an 8x parallelization factor.
+It processes 8 input words in parallel, producing 8 output flags in parallel each clock cycle.
+Each output flag is stored as byte and indicates whether the corresponding word is present in the search array.
+Since each word requires two calls to the `MurmurHash2` function, this means that the accelerator performs 16 hash computations in parallel.

+In addition, we have optimized the host application to efficiently interact with the parallelized FPGA-accelerator.

+The result is an application which runs significantly faster thanks for FPGAs and AWS F1 instances:

 ```
 --------------------------------------------------------------------